VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: VoiceAgentBench

 \subsection{Evaluation Framework}

-Our evaluation framework is designed to assess voice assistants in a layered fashion, capturing complementary abilities across entity recognition, intent understanding, reasoning and robustness in all task categories.
-To capture failure cases and low performance across specific abilities, we use four evaluation metrics, listed below, with implementation details provided in the Appendix \ref{appendix: evaluation_implementation}.
+Our framework evaluates models in a layered manner, capturing complementary abilities such as entity recognition, intent understanding, reasoning, and robustness across all task categories.
+Following prior function-calling benchmarks that decompose tool use into function selection, structural validity, and argument correctness \citep{patil2025the}, we define three core metrics for these dimensions, along with a safety-oriented metric for refusal behavior.
+Together, these four metrics expose failure modes and low performance along specific dimensions (see Appendix~\ref{appendix: evaluation_implementation} for details).

-\textit{i)\textbf{ Tool Selection (TS)}}: This checks if the correct tools are being called regardless of output format by doing an exact match on the expected tool names.
-It's implemented through regex-based validation.
+\textit{i)\textbf{ Tool Selection (TS)}}: Checks whether the correct tool is invoked regardless of output format by exact matching of expected tool names using regex-based validation.

-\textit{ii) \textbf{Tool Call Structure (TCS)}} This evaluates if the tools follow the expected output format and schema.
+\textit{ii) \textbf{Tool Call Structure (TCS)}}: Verifies whether the the tools follow the expected output format and schema.
 It's applied only to correctly selected tools by validating against their Pydantic\footnote{\url{https://docs.pydantic.dev/latest/}} model.

-\textit{iii) \textbf{Parameter Filling (PF)}} This evaluates whether the arguments generated for the selected tool align with the ground truth values.
-Since exact matching fails to capture valid semantic variations, we employ GPT-4o-mini as a judge to robustly assess faithfulness to the ground truth.
+\textit{iii) \textbf{Parameter Filling (PF)}}: Assesses whether generated tool arguments match the ground truth.
+To account for valid semantic variation beyond exact matching, GPT-4o-mini is used as a judge to evaluate faithfulness, with its reliability supported by human agreement, with pairwise agreement and Cohen's Kappa reported in Appendix~\ref{appendix:judge-reliability}.

-\textit{iv) \textbf{Refusal Rate (RR).}} This is a model safety focused metric which checks if the system declines harmful or unsafe requests instead of executing them.
-We replicate the implementation in \citet{andriushchenko2025agentharm}, using GPT-4o-mini as a semantic judge to classify each response.
+\textit{iv) \textbf{Refusal Rate (RR)}}: A safety-focused metric that evaluates whether the model refuses harmful or unsafe requests instead of executing them.
+We follow the implementation of \citet{andriushchenko2025agentharm}, using GPT-4o-mini as a semantic judge to classify each response.